bkmeneguello/ansible-role-cis-amazon-linux2/README.md

 ```

-Note that the use of ```become: yes``` is required as 99% of tasks require privileged access to execute.
+Note that the use of ```become: true``` is required as 99% of tasks require privileged access to execute.

 Role Variables
 --------------